 2. Comparisons to Other Women

-“My ex used to wear her hair like that—it looked better on her though.”
+“My ex used to wear her hair like that.
+It looked better on her though.”

 3. Jokes That Aren’t Funny